roob1y/Fittrack/BACKLOG.md

 L
 - [ ] Full bottom navigation refactor.
 Workouts, Weight and Progress become persistent overlay buttons at the bottom of the screen, matching the NutriTrack navigation pattern for consistency across the ecosystem.
 This is a full architectural change

 ---

+## Per-Set Weight Refactor

+L
+[ ] Re structure the data model for per set weight logging:
+- Full data model refactor to store weight per individual set rather than a single default weight for the whole day
+- Each set in every exercise stores its own kg value independently
+- The default weight pre-populates each set but the user can adjust per set during the session
+- The timer screen prompts the user to confirm or adjust the weight for the upcoming set

+---